Posted: Thu 3rd Jun 2021

 A P60 or other documents showing how much income you've received and already paid tax on

 Keeping accurate records is essential if you want to pay the correct amount of tax.
-Accurate tax payments also help you measure the performance of your business over time.
+Accurate tax payments also help you measure how your business performs over time.

-You will need to submit proof of all your income and expenses during the task year.
-Consequently, you should keep and file all receipts for goods and stock, bank statements, invoices, cheque book stubs, sales invoices, till rolls and bank slips.
+You'll need to submit proof of all your income and expenses during the task year.
+Consequently, you should keep and file all receipts for goods and stock, bank statements, invoices, chequebook stubs, sales invoices, till rolls and bank slips.

-Downloading an app like QuickBooks, GoSimpleTax or untied will help simplify the self-assessment process.
-With tools like these, you can upload receipts, statements and more, putting your documents in one place and making submission easier at the end of the tax year.
+Downloading an accounting app like QuickBooks will help simplify the Self Assessment process.
+With a tool like this, you can upload receipts, statements and more, putting your documents in one place and making submission easier at the end of the tax year.